TedHusted/awake/awake.md/awake.md

 “We hadn’t talked recently.
 We keep in touch sporadically.
 The last time I saw him was probably the Pulse company picnic a few months ago.”
 Toby smiles.
 “Brent rocked the four square games.”

 “Did Brent have friends outside the office?
-Maybe a girlfriend?” asks Park.
+Maybe a special someone?”asks Park.

 “He kept in touch with friends from college, from RIT, and they would take international vacations on most years.
 Japan ..
 Germany … Rio de Jiro … but Brent didn’t date much.
 He played his share of video games.
 That was his actual major in college, Game Design.
-But he was a college intern with the Pulse office in New York, and then stayed on. “
+But he was a college co-opt with the Pulse office in New York, and then he stayed on. “

 “But no local circle of friends?”
 Park asks.

 “Pulse was everything to Brent,” Toby says.
-“He started as an intern, worked his way up.
+“He started as a co-opt and worked his way up.
 He was always excited about the projects — said it was like being on the cutting edge every day. — But I don’t understand what this has to do with the car malfunctioning.”

 “We haven’t been able to determine what caused the car to malfunction,” injects Tate.
-“The Event Recorder was damaged, and so we don’t have the usual telemetry.
+“The Event Data Recorder was damaged, and so we don’t have the usual telemetry.
 The ERD tracks everything: Steering inputs, speed, system diagnostics — It’s like a black box for cars.
 Without it, or the phone, we’re working blind.”

 “The personal questions help us rule out driver error,” Park says quietly.